LidianGit/SalesTaxesQuiz/README.md

 The main functional test for this application is SaleTaskletFuncTest.java: executes the three steps and asserts that outputs are equals to the samples outputs provided, then deletes the created files.

+# BUILD

+buil with maven command:

+mvn clean install

+or

+./scripts/build.sh

+Artifact is under dist/boot/taxes-quiz

+# RUN!

+locate the jar inside dist/boot/taxes-quiz and run ./startBootApplication.sh

+3 output files will be generated in the same directory with convention receipt_%i%